 During winter ground squirrels hibernate, and there’s a huge drop in their body temperature.
 It can drop to as low as 26.7 degrees Fahrenheit; the lowest body temperature of a mammal.
-To deal with this extra cold hibernation, cellular changes occur in a squirrel’s brain and it is able to deal with reduced blood flow.
+To deal with this extra-cold hibernation, cellular changes occur in a squirrel’s brain and it is able to deal with reduced blood flow.

 Scientists are taking this factor of their body, and trying to invent a drug to mimic it in humans.
-In case of a stroke, it could enable the brain to deal with low blood supply.
+In the case of a stroke, it could enable the brain to deal with low blood supply.

 Indicators of Forest Health

 To determine the health of a forest ecosystem, and to measure how well it is doing, researchers take into account the population of tree squirrels there.
 Demographics of squirrels are important indicators for a forest’s condition, and these can be studied to determine the impact of climate changes, global warming, logging, fires, and other events on forest habitats.